 - Click the General

 - Under the Home Page section, type the address of the new home page in the Address box.
 Alternatively, click Use Current to make the current Website the home page.

 - To restore your original home page, click Use Default.

-- You can return to your home page anytime clicking the Home
+- You can return to your home page anytime by clicking the Home

 - Mention at least 4 facilities that are needed to connect to the Internet.